 Coordinated by Tesserae, Berlin

-The workshop has three main objectives:
+Taking place over a period of 2 weeks, the workshop has three main objectives:

 - To test methodologies of critical co-creation in urban territories.